 On November 24, 2022, the Martinez refinery, owned and operated by Martinez Refinery Company LLC ("MRC"), experienced a spent catalyst release that is currently being investigated by the Bay Area Air Quality Management District ("BAAQMD"), Contra Costa County ("CCC"), the Department of Justice and the Environmental Protection Agency ("EPA"), and the California Department of Fish and Game ("DFG").
 To date, the BAAQMD has issued 35 NOVs, the CCC has issued two NOVs, and the DFG has made findings relating to the spent catalyst incident.
 On July 11, 2023 and October 6, 2023, the Martinez refinery experienced unintentional releases of petroleum coke dust and received inquiries or notices of investigation from the BAAQMD, the California Department of Industrial Relations, Division of Occupational Safety and Health ("CalOSHA"), the CCC, and the EPA.
 The BAAQMD also issued an NOV relating to the July 11, 2023 coke dust incident and an NOV relating to the October 6, 2023 coke dust incident.
 On December 15, 2023, the Martinez refinery experienced an unexpected flaring incident, and subsequently on December 18, 2023 a brush fire incident, and has received inquiries or notices of investigation from the BAAQMD, CalOSHA, and the CCC.
 The BAAQMD additionally issued an NOV relating to the December 15, 2023 flaring incident and four NOVs relating to the December 18, 2023 brush fire incident.
 The DFG, the CCC, and the BAAQMD have referred their findings and/or NOVs to the CCC District Attorney for the spent catalyst incident and various other incidents.
 On November 16, 2023, the CCC District Attorney and the BAAQMD announced a joint civil enforcement action against MRC that will include enforcement of the BAAQMD's, the CCC's, and the DFG's claims from the spent catalyst incident, as well as additional enforcement claims from various incidents.
-For the spent catalyst, coke dust, flaring, brush fire, and other incidents, no penalties have been assessed to date by the various agencies, but it is reasonable to expect that, individually or in the aggregate, the amount of such penalties when assessed may exceed \$1 million.
+For the spent catalyst, coke dust, flaring, brush fire, and other incidents, no penalties have been assessed to date by the various agencies.
+We presently believe the outcomes will not have a material impact on our financial position, results of operations, or cash flows.

 On September 27, 2023, MRC received from the San Francisco Bay Regional Water Quality Control Board ("RWQCB") an Administrative Civil Liability ("ACL") assessment in the amount of \$13.8 million for allegedly: (1) exceeding its effluent limitations and discharging to the Carquinez Strait without authorization in October 2022, January 2023, and June 2023; and (2) failing to submit Climate Change Adaptation information.
 On January 12, 2024, MRC met with the RWQCB to discuss its response to their ACL assessment.
-Based on the discussions and the information provided by MRC, the RWQCB proposed reducing the ACL assessment to approximately \$4.5 million and noted that for any settlement 50% of the penalty could be in the form of an Enhanced Compliance Actions ("ECA"), a Supplemental Environmental Project ("SEP"), or a combination of the two.
-On January 19, 2024, MRC agreed to accept the reduced ACL, with 50% of the approximately \$4.5 million dedicated to an ECA and SEP.
-On March 28, 2024, MRC agreed to a SEP that would fund marsh restoration near the Martinez refinery in the amount of \$2.25 million.
-The parties are currently drafting the settlement agreement and stipulation for entry of administrative civil liability order.
-Once it is finalized, it will be presented to the RWQCB's Board for final approval.
+Based on the discussions and the information provided by MRC, the RWQCB proposed reducing the ACL assessment to approximately \$4.5 million and noted that for any settlement 50% of the penalty could be in the form of Enhanced Compliance Actions ("ECAs"), Supplemental Environmental Projects ("SEPs"), or a combination of the two.
+On January 19, 2024, MRC agreed to accept the reduced ACL, with 50% of the approximately \$4.5 million dedicated to ECAs or SEPs.
+MRC has subsequently agreed to fund only SEPs relating to marsh restoration, regional water quality monitoring, and water quality classroom education in the Martinez, California area.
+The parties are currently drafting finalizing the settlement agreement and stipulation for entry of the administrative civil liability order.
+Once it is finalized, it will be presented subject to a 30-day comment period before approval by the RWQCB's Board for final approval.
+Executive Officer.